 I don’t think I’d presume to offer advice to a budding photographer other than to get out there and do it and carry a camera at all times.

-Since conducting this interview, I have lost touch with Jeremy Fletcher despite trying to re-track him down.
+Since conducting this interview, I have lost touch with Jeremy Fletcher despite trying to re-track him down about the photos he provided for the interview (and more).
 However, I did notice a book appeared a few years back called The 60s – A Photographic Journey, featuring some of his most famous work.
 I haven’t seen a physical copy and it isn’t easy to find, but this website seems to be selling them on the photographer’s behalf.